ECCC-ASTD-MRD/gem/README-ITQ.md

 * LAPACK library (with development package),
 * fftw3 library (with development package),
 * basic Unix utilities such as cmake (version 2.8.7 minimum), bash, sed, etc.
-* on Cray XC, libnuma
+* if on Cray XC, libnuma is also required

    ## Example on Cray XC50
    ```